yshapovalov/mos-rally-verify/README.md

 Steps:

-1. Clone repo to fuel
+1. Clone repo to controller
-2. If you neeed fix openrc file(add v2.0) run fix_v2.sh
-3. If you have env with rados_gw and ssl run fix_rados_ssl.sh (https://bugs.launchpad.net/fuel/+bug/1549328)
+2. If you have env with rados_gw and ssl run fix_rados_ssl.sh (https://bugs.launchpad.net/fuel/+bug/1549328)
 4. Run prepare_env.sh
-5. Run install_tempest.sh

 Done